-Distributions of Interest.
-Interest will accrue on the principal balance of the class B notes at the class B interest rate.
+Distributions of Interest will accrue on the principal amount of the class B notes at the class B interest rate.
 Interest will accrue during each accrual period and will be payable to the class B noteholders on each distribution date.
 Interest accrued as of any distribution date but not paid on that distribution date will be due on the next distribution date, together with an amount equal to interest on the unpaid amount at the class B interest rate.
-Interest payments on the class B notes for any distribution date will generally be funded from Available Funds and the other sources of funds available for payments of principal described in this prospectus supplement (subject to all prior required distributions).
-See "-Distributions, " "-Credit Enhancement-Reserve Account" and "-The Class B Notes-Subordination of the Class B Notes" below.
+Interest payments on the class B notes for any distribution date will generally be funded from Available Funds and the other sources of funds available for payment described in this prospectus supplement (subject to all prior required distributions).
+See "- Distributions," "-Credit Enhancement-Reserve Account" and "-The Class B Notes-Subordination of the Class B Notes" below.

-The interest rate for the class B notes with respect to each accrual period will be equal to three-month LIBOR plus 0.20%, except for the first accrual period.
+The interest rate for the class B notes with respect to each accrual period will be equal to three-month LIBOR plus 1.75%, except for the first accrual period.
 The administrator will determine LIBOR for the class B notes for each accrual period in the same manner as for the class A notes.

-Distributions of Principal.
-Principal payments will be made to the class B noteholders on each distribution date on and after the Stepdown Date, provided that a Trigger Event has not occurred and is continuing, in an amount generally equal to the Class B Noteholders' Principal Distribution Amount for that distribution date.
-Principal payable on any distribution date will generally be funded from the portion of Available Funds and the other sources of funds for payment described in this prospectus supplement (subject to all prior required distributions).
+Distributions of Principal .
+Principal payments will be made to the class B noteholders on each distribution date in an amount generally equal to the Principal Distribution Amount remaining on each such distribution date after the principal amount of each of the class A notes has been reduced to zero.
+Principal payable on any distribution date will generally be funded from Available Funds and the other sources of funds available for payment described in this prospectus supplement (subject to all prior required distributions).
 Amounts on deposit in the reserve account (other than amounts in excess of the Specified Reserve Account Balance) will not be available to make principal payments on the class B notes except at their maturity and on the final distribution upon termination of the issuing entity.
 See "-Distributions" and "-Credit Enhancement-Reserve Account" in this prospectus supplement.

-The outstanding principal balance of the class B notes will be due and payable in full on the class B maturity date to the extent of Available Funds.
-The actual date on which the final distribution on the class B notes will be made may be earlier than the class B maturity date, however, based on a variety of factors.
+The outstanding principal amount of the class B notes will be due and payable in full on the class B maturity date.
+The actual date on which the final distribution on the class B notes will be made may be earlier than the class B maturity date, however, based on a variety of factors as described in "You Will Bear Prepayment and Extension Risk Due to Actions Taken by Individual Borrowers and Other Variables Beyond Our Control" under "Risk Factors" in the accompanying base prospectus.

 Subordination of the Class B Notes.
-On any distribution date, distributions of interest on the class B notes will be subordinate to the payment of interest, and if a Class B Interest Subordination Condition is in effect, to the payment of principal, on the class A notes.
-On any distribution date, principal payments on the class B notes will be subordinate to the payment of both interest and principal on the class A notes.
+On any distribution date, distributions of interest on the class B notes will be subordinate to the payment of interest on the class A notes (including amounts due to the swap counterparty for payment of interest on the class A-4B notes), to certain swap payments due to the swap counterparty and, if a Class B Interest Subordination Condition is in effect, to the payment of principal on the class A notes.
+On any distribution date, principal payments on the class B notes will be subordinate to the payment of both interest and principal on the class A notes (including amounts due to the swap counterparty for payment of both interest and principal on the class A-4B notes) and to swap payments due to the swap counterparty.